TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Model and Definitions

-\begin{description} \item[Safety] If two honest validators deliver logs~$\Lambda_1$ and~$\Lambda_2$, then~$\Lambda_1$ and~$\Lambda_2$ are compatible. \item[Liveness] For every valid transaction there exists a log$~\Lambda$ containing it and a time $t$ such that all honest validators awake for sufficiently long after $t$ deliver$~\Lambda$. \end{description}
+\item \textbf{Liveness:} For every \emph{valid} transaction $\mathit{tx}$ {in the pool of transactions}, there exists a time $t$ such that all honest validators awake for sufficiently long\footnote{The duration ``sufficiently long" varies depending on the protocol.} after $t$ deliver a log $\Lambda$ that includes (a block that includes) transaction $\mathit{tx}$. \end{enumerate}

+Given a choice of parameters $(T_b, T_s, \rho)$ as previously introduced when presenting the sleepy model, we say that a Total-Order Broadcast protocol is \emph{dynamically available} if it is a Total-Order Broadcast in the $(T_b, T_s, \rho)$-sleepy model.